MIT recurring payments

 When you create a token, it becomes active (is_active: true

-) and you can perform payments via the token.
+) and you can perform payments with the token.

 If a token is inactive (is_active: false